 Coconut Condensed Milk Cake freezes really well, too – up to four months!
 Cakes usually last for two months, but because this one is heavier and denser, it can last longer.
 If you have any changes in your recipe that makes it extra delicious, please share it with us through a message or in the comments!

 Please Note Nutritional information is provided as a guide only and may not be accurate.

-- Prepare a 9-inch spring form pan.
-Grease and then dust with flour.
+- Prepare a 9-inch springform pan.
+Grease well with butter or coconut oil and then dust with flour.